thecolorblue/beetpress/README.md

     $ npm install

-You need three values in your environment for BeetPress to run:
+You need four values in your environment for BeetPress to run:

     PORT (defaults to 80)
     BPMONGODB (defaults to: 'mongodb://localhost/beetpress')